ChrisHansenTech/chrishansentech.github.io/_posts/2025-02-11-SharkI_Alexa_HomeAssistant.md

 tags: homeassistant alexa
 ---

-# Integrate SharkIQ with Home Assistant using Alexa

 I have two SharkIQ robot vacuums and initially set up the SharkIQ integration in Home Assistant.
 Of course, as soon as I finished configuring everything the way I liked it, with dashboard buttons to control the vacuums, Shark decided to block third-party access to their API.

 For a while, I resorted to using the SharkIQ app on my iPhone, but I quickly became frustrated with its slow performance and frequent sign-in prompts.